Kevinaila/kevinaila/README.md

 Senior Software Engineer & Architecture Specialist with over 8 years of enterprise software development experience.
 I specialize in building robust Web and Mobile applications while engineering bulletproof Software Quality Assurance (SQA) pipelines and test automation frameworks.

-My approach balances high-performance system architecture with an elite focus on test planning, execution, and risk mitigation—ensuring software is not just scalable, but exceptionally reliable.
+My approach balances high-performance system architecture with an elite focus on test planning, execution, and risk mitigation ensuring software is not just scalable, but exceptionally reliable.

 ---